SOLAR KNIGHT

 "Then let's go," said Kaellatch.
 At her command the wyvern crouched down and allowed both of them to mount it.
 "Mind the scales."

-As the wyvern took flight Azinax felt a pang of regret seeing Razorfang sitting staring after her, but as Cinder's fiendish aura prickled at the peripheral of her sense she was soon far too consumed by the task at hand to notice the burden of something like regret.
+As the wyvern took flight Azinax felt a pang of regret seeing Razorfang sitting staring after her, but as Cinder's fiendish aura prickled at the peripheral of her senses she was soon far too consumed by the task at hand to notice the burden of something like regret.

 Next Chapter